rafatrigo/Spotify-Download/README.md

 That's not the best way to download musics from spotify, you can make it much more simple just using 'yt-dlp' to search and dowload the music.
 I used it only to download.

 The real purpose of this project was to practice some **bash** and work a litle with **regular expressions**.

+### Fix

+Actually download at most 30 musics, because is the amount that the spotify site load on the start.